chenxujin/apollospacejunk/README.md

-If you end up doing debugging work, and changes to files don't seem to have any effect, you may need to delete the data volume.
+If you end up doing debugging work, and changes to files don't seem to have any effect, you should probably try rebuilding with the `--no-cache` option.

-(Be advised, this will delete your API keys too!!)

 ```
-$ docker ps -qa | xargs -n1 docker rm
-$ docker volume rm bapollo_apollo_data  # DANGER!!!
+docker build --no-cache
 ```